 Why Is Death Valley So Special?

-There are SO many reasons why Death Valley is a national park but here’s just a few of the reasons that make it so special.
+There are plenty of reasons why Death Valley is a national park but here’s just a few of the things that make it so special.

 - it’s the lowest point in North America

 - it’s one of the hottest place on earth

 - with 3000 square miles, 3.4 million acres, it’s the largest park in the lower 48